jedrz/atilde/README.md

 ## Usage

-To quickly start up put this file somewhere in your `load-path` and add the following lines in your .emacs:
+To quickly start up put `atilde.el` somewhere in your `load-path` and add the following lines in your .emacs:

 ```scheme